HarishAtGitHub/rabbitmq-message-parser-in-python/README.md

 # rabbitmq-message-parser-in-python
-This project is to give a solution to message consumption from rabbitmq in python
+This project is to give a solution to message consumption from rabbitmq in python and handle message processing failure cases and act in a more error-tolerant way.

 In this solution we have